 Selected by Richard Baird.

 The Best Awards is an annual celebration of interactive, graphic, product and spacial design work from New Zealand and Australia, run by The Designer’s Institute.
-This year’s event will take place on Saturday 22nd September at Auckland’s Viaduct Events Centre where winning studios will be awarded a Gold Pin for best in category, a Supreme Pin for best in discipline or a Purple Pin for those considered to have raised the bar of design.
+This year’s event took place on Friday the 4th October at Auckland’s Spark Arena where winning studios where awarded a Gold Pin for best in category, a Supreme Pin for best in discipline or a Purple Pin for those considered to have raised the bar of design.

 Other awards include The John Britten Black Pin, which will be given to an individual for their leadership, vision and achievements nationally and internationally, and The Designer’s Institute of New Zealand Black Pin for Outstanding Achievement.
 This will be awarded to a member who has made a lasting and valuable contribution to the design profession and design culture in New Zealand.
 The judges for each catagory can be seen here.

-To coincide with the publication of the finalists BP&O looks back at those projects reviewed on the site and up for awards in September.
-Finalists include Re, Akin, Studio South, Garbett and Richards Partners.
+To coincide with the publication of the winners BP&O looks back at those projects reviewed on the site and picking up awards in October.